caller

 Notes

-- The queue runs in a task wrapped with a async_kernel.pending.Pending that remains running until one of the following occurs:
+- The queue runs inside a pending that remains running until one of the following occurs:

 - The method Caller.queue_close is called with